Chart Color Schemes

 Health performance in Lockyer Valley - West is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Lockyer Valley - West faces significant health challenges.
-Common health conditions are prevalent across both younger and older age cohorts.
-The rate of private health cover is very low at approximately 48% of the total population (~6,278 people), compared to 51.0% across Rest of Qld and the national average of 55.3%.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is very low at approximately 48% of the total population, which totals around 6,278 people.

-Mental health issues and arthritis are the most common medical conditions in the area, impacting 9.8 and 9.4% of residents respectively.
-Approximately 66.3% of residents declared themselves completely clear of medical ailments, compared to 65.3% across Rest of Qld.
-The area has 17.5% of residents aged 65 and over (2,268 people), which is lower than the 18.8% in Rest of Qld.
+This compares to a rate of 51.0% in the rest of Queensland.
+Nationally, the average rate is 55.3%.
+Mental health issues and arthritis are the most common medical conditions in the area, impacting 9.8% and 9.4% of residents respectively.
+Conversely, 66.3% of residents declare themselves completely clear of medical ailments, compared to 65.3% in the rest of Queensland.
+The area has 17.5% of residents aged 65 and over, which totals around 2,268 people.
+This is lower than the rate of 18.8% in the rest of Queensland.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health